RaVeR76/BubbleBobbleBonkers/README.md

 * As a user, I want to take some time out from my daily routine & play a wee game
 * As a user, I want to be able to play a sneaky wee game on my office desktop, on my tablet in the bath & on my mobile whilst commuting home ... obviously when NOT driving a car!
+* As a user, I want to be able to score points for matching cards / tiles
 * As a user, I want the game to get more difficult as I progress
 * As a user, I want to be able to compete against my current high score
 * As a user, I want to let the developer know if there are any gameplay bugs so they can rectify them or level difficulty suggestions for future updates